-On August 13, 2021, GWG Holdings, Ben LP, and BCH entered into a non-binding term sheet (the "Term Sheet") that contemplates a series of transactions, which, if completed, will result in, among other things, (i) GWG Holdings receiving certain proposed enhancements to its investments in Beneficient; (ii) GWG Holdings no longer having the right to appoint directors of the board of directors of Beneficient Management; and (iii) Beneficient no longer being a consolidated subsidiary of GWG Holdings.
-The Term Sheet and related negotiations are a part of ongoing efforts by management and the Board of Directors of GWG Holdings to maximize the value of GWG Holdings' and GWG Life's investment in Beneficient.
+Amendments to the organizational documents of Ben LP, BCH, and Beneficient Management (the "Amendments") were approved by the Boards of Directors of GWG Holdings and Ben Management and executed on November 12, 2021, as part of, and effectuating, the series of transactions (the "Decoupling Transactions") contemplated by the August 13, 2021 Term Sheet.
+The Amendments will take effect no later than November 29, 2021.
+The Decoupling Transactions, once completed, are expected to result in, among other things, (i) GWG Holdings receiving certain proposed enhancements to its investments in Beneficient; (ii) GWG Holdings no longer having the right to appoint members of the board of directors of Beneficient Management; and (iii) Beneficient no longer being a consolidated subsidiary of GWG Holdings.